-In the ongoing Ukraine conflict, the United Nations not only stayed and delivered, but also rapidly scaled up a response across the country and beyond, including a refugee response.
-In view of severe access constraints in areas in the east and south of Ukraine, we consistently advocated for access while respecting Ukraine’s sovereignty, independence, and territorial integrity in accordance with international law.
+In the ongoing conflict in Ukraine, the United Nations not only stayed and delivered but also rapidly scaled up its response across the country and beyond, including its refugee response.
+In view of severe access constraints in areas in the east and south of Ukraine, we consistently advocated for access while respecting the country’s sovereignty, independence and territorial integrity in accordance with international law.
 The United Nations also continued to work with all concerned to mitigate the global impacts of the crisis.
 To ease global impacts on food and fertilizers, we actively engaged in negotiating and facilitating implementation of the Black Sea Grain Initiative, which was signed by Türkiye, the Russian Federation and Ukraine in July 2022.
-We also signed a Memorandum of Understanding with the Russian Federation to facilitate the transparent unimpeded access of food and fertilizers, including the raw materials required to produce fertilizers.
-As the war continues unabated, the United Nations will maintain efforts toward preventing further escalation and promoting a just and sustainable peace, in line with the United Nations Charter, international law, and relevant General Assembly resolutions.
+We also signed a memorandum of understanding with the Russian Federation to facilitate the transparent, unimpeded access to food and fertilizers, including the raw materials required to produce fertilizers.
+As the war continues unabated, the United Nations will maintain efforts towards preventing further escalation and promoting a just and sustainable peace, in line with the Charter, international law and relevant General Assembly resolutions.

 Our partnerships with regional organizations remained essential.
-Following the October 2021 coup in Sudan, our joint efforts with the African Union and the Intergovernmental Authority on Development resulted in a Sudanese-led political process.
-This process ultimately produced a Framework Political Agreement and laid the groundwork for a political settlement.
+Following the October 2021 coup in the Sudan, our joint efforts with the African Union and the Intergovernmental Authority on Development resulted in a Sudanese-led political process.
+This process ultimately produced a political framework agreement and laid the groundwork for a political settlement.
 In South Sudan, we worked with regional and subregional organizations to advance the political process.
-In the Democratic Republic of the Congo and the Great Lakes region, we worked with the African Union and regional partners on implementing the Peace, Security, and Cooperation Framework.
+In the Democratic Republic of the Congo and the Great Lakes region, we worked with the African Union and regional partners on implementing the Peace, Security and Cooperation Framework.

 United Nations peacekeeping adapted to challenging environments through the Secretary-General’s Action for Peacekeeping initiative and the Action for Peacekeeping Plus strategy.
-We responded to the increase in peacekeeper fatalities from malicious acts with improved training, equipment, medical trauma care, improvised explosive devices detection, and strengthening the defense of our bases in the field.
+We responded to the increase in peacekeeper fatalities from malicious acts with improved training, equipment, medical trauma care and improvised explosive devices detection and by strengthening the defence of our bases in the field.

-We increased efforts to address mis/disinformation and hate speech through better monitoring, analysis, guidance, training, and proactive communication and advocacy.
-We also built new partnerships to scale up this work, including with governments, regional organizations, civil society, and social media companies.
+We increased efforts to address mis- and disinformation and hate speech through better monitoring, analysis, guidance and training and through proactive communication and advocacy.
+We also built new partnerships to scale up this work, including with Governments, regional organizations, civil society and social media companies.
 Our missions in the Democratic Republic of the Congo and Lebanon used social media to better explain their mandates.
-In the Central African Republic, we helped train media organizations on the peace process and mis/disinformation.
-In Libya, we assisted initiatives to counter mis/disinformation and hate speech during elections, while supporting the participation of women.
-In the Horn of Africa region, we organized a multistakeholder workshop on hate speech and mis/disinformation.
+In the Central African Republic, we helped to train media organizations on the peace process and mis- and disinformation.
+In Libya, we assisted initiatives to counter mis- and disinformation and hate speech during elections and supported the participation of women therein.
+In the Horn of Africa region, we organized a multi-stakeholder workshop on hate speech and mis- and disinformation.
 In Kosovo, we worked to reduce divisive ethnic narratives with human rights education.

 We also continued to support Member States and their populations in non-mission settings.
 In West Africa and the Sahel, we worked with regional partners to support political transitions in Burkina Faso and Guinea and to address transboundary threats, including violent extremism and the impacts of climate change on peace and security.
-In Papua New Guinea, we supported parties in advancing agreement on Bougainville’s future through the Bougainville Peace Process.
+In Papua New Guinea, we supported parties in advancing agreement on Bougainville’s future through the Bougainville peace process.